 documents the verification on the appropriate form when invoicing VR.

-VR verifies the dates of employment.
-If the verification indicates that the job placement specialist's documentation is inaccurate, VR may require recoupment of funds and pursue other options available under the contract.
-The final verification of employment must show that the customer has been employed a total of 90 days without a break in employment longer than eight weeks.

 If the employer has classified the customer as an employee during an orientation period, the orientation period counts as part of the customer's 90 days of cumulative employment.
 The time spent in a Project SEARCH internship rotation cannot be included in the job placement's 90-day count.

-No invoice may be paid until the VR counselor receives and approves documentation sufficient to show that the customer was placed in an organization or business that is not owned, operated, controlled, or governed by the service provider that is providing the customer's services.
-Providers that are state agencies, state universities, or facilities that are a part of a state university system are exempt from this requirement.

-Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request, before the change is implemented.
-The approved VR3472 must be maintained in the provider’s customer case file.
-For more information, refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 16.5.2 Project SEARCH Job Placement Process and Procedure

 Job Placement Planning Meeting

-The customer, VR counselor, job placement specialist, and any other Project SEARCH team members, meet to develop and complete the VR3363, Project SEARCH Job Placement Services Plan:
+The customer, VR counselor, job placement specialist, and any other Project SEARCH team members meet to develop and complete VR3363, Project SEARCH Job Placement Services Plan:

 at the end of the third internship rotation; or

-at any time during the three rotations when the team determines job placement opportunities are available to the customer because of skills gained in the internships.
+at any time during the three rotations when the team determines that job placement opportunities are available to the customer because of skills gained in the internships.

-The VR3373 should only be completed one time and updated as needed.
+VR3363 must only be completed one time and updated as needed.

-The purpose of the meeting is to:
+The purposes of this meeting are to:

 review and clarify employment-related support and training that the customer needs to find employment;